© Albert Kaplan 2016

 Henry Ford’s voluminous anti-Semitic publications were so profoundly influential in Germany, Baldur von Schirach, at his Nuremberg trial, testified, “The decisive anti-Semitic book which I read at that time, (early 1920s), and the book which influenced my comrades, was Henry Ford’s book, ”The International Jew.”
 I read it and became an anti-Semite.”

-Surely Ford could not have imagined that his great granddaughter would marry a Jew, Johnny Uzielli, a friend of mine.
+Surely Ford could not have imagined that his great granddaughter would marry a Jew, Johnny Uzielli, an acquaintance of mine.
 Coincidentally, we were together the evening he met his future wife.

 Of course, Herr Ford could not support a war against Germany.
 That is crystal clear.
 He was a 100% supporter of Adolf Hitler and Nazi Germany before the war, during the war, and after the war.
 One of Ford’s admirable virtues was his consistency.